thomaslicklederer/ProsNet/README.md

 # ProsNet
 ProsNet is a modelica library for modeling prosumer-based heat networks.
+The library is free and open-source.
 A detailed description on the motivation, design and validation of this library can be found in the paper [ProsNet – a Modelica library for prosumer-based heat networks: description and validation](https://www.doi.org/10.1088/1742-6596/2042/1/012031).

 This library was available before under the repository adress https://github.com/ilyaelizarov/ProsNet and was moved to this repository where it will me maintained and devoloped further.

-The library is free and open-source.
-Its models inherit from the Modelica Standard Library and the IBPSA library.
-Necessary components of the IBPSA library were copied to ProsNet so the library can be used with the default workspace available for every simulation environment.
-Compatibility with the Modelica Standard Library and the IBPSA library is assured.
-The library was developed and tested within the Dymola Simulation Environment.

 ***Important:*** The name of the top folder must be "ProsNet" in oder to be able to import the library to Dymola.
 You may need to change the folder name after downloading.